Milan on target again

 Youngsters on target

-2001 - Future red Djibril Cissé bagged a brace, including a penalty, as France Under-20’s beat Germany 3-2 in a Second Round game in the World Championships Finals in Argentina.
+2001 - Future red Djibril Cissé bagged a brace, including a penalty, as France Under-20’s beat Germany 3-2 in a Second Round game in the World Championship Finals in Argentina.
 Grégory Vignal also played.
 Meanwhile, fellow future red Maxi Rodríguez was on target as the host nation beat China 2-1.

 Another round of lagers